 Long-distance hikers are legendary for their hunger–and also their willingness to eat anything and everything.
-What’s the craziest food challenge you’ve heard of a thru-hiker doing on the trail?
+What’s the strangest or most extreme food challenge you’ve heard of a thru-hiker doing on the trail?

 For many thru-hikers, a long trail isn’t just a life experience: It’s their one shot at winning an eating competition.
 Food challenges don’t just replenish calories, they are the basis of hiker legends and tall-tales that live on for years.